-Families depend on women’s wages more than ever, but women working full time, year round are typically paid less than full time, year round male workers in every state.
-Nationally, women working full time, year round typically make only 82 cents for every dollar a man makes and the size of the disparity varies by state.
-Women fare best in California and New York, where women working full time, year round typically make 88 cents for every dollar their male counterparts make.
-D.C., Maryland and Nevada follow with the ratio of women’s to men’s earnings at 86 percent or more.
-Women fare worst relative to men in Louisiana and Wyoming, where women’s earnings represented only 69 and 70 percent of men’s earnings, respectively.
+Families depend on women’s wages more than ever, but women working full-time, year-round are typically paid less than full-time, year-round male workers in every state.
+Nationally, women working full time, year-round typically make only 82 cents for every dollar men make and the size of the disparity varies by state.
+Women fare best in Vermont, where women working full-time, year-round typically make 91 cents for every dollar their male counterparts make.
+Hawaii and Maryland follow with the ratio of women’s to men’s earnings at 89 percent.
+Women fare worst relative to men in Wyoming and Utah, where women’s earnings represented only 65 and 70 percent of men’s earnings, respectively.